lumi-ai-factory/data_management/content/3-1_fair_data_for_industry.md

 - Metadata based on shared schemas or graph‑based structures
 - Explicit focus on internal discoverability across teams and tools

-✅**Practical examples**
+>[!tip]✅**Practical examples**
+>

-To make industrial and HPC datasets findable in practice, organizations can:
+>To make industrial and HPC datasets findable in practice, organizations can:
+>

-- Assign version‑specific persistent identifiers (PIDs) to simulation outputs or model‑training datasets, so teams can always retrieve the exact dataset used in previous experiments.
+>- Assign version‑specific persistent identifiers (PIDs) to simulation outputs or model‑training datasets, so teams can always retrieve the exact dataset used in previous experiments.
-- Maintain a searchable internal data catalog that indexes large datasets such as multilingual text corpora, material‑science results, sensor logs, or image collections.
+>- Maintain a searchable internal data catalog that indexes large datasets such as multilingual text corpora, material‑science results, sensor logs, or image collections.
-- Use metadata that supports filtering and targeted discovery, enabling engineers to quickly locate subsets based on attributes like language, document type, simulation parameters, or dataset version.
+>- Use metadata that supports filtering and targeted discovery, enabling engineers to quickly locate subsets based on attributes like language, document type, simulation parameters, or dataset version.
-- Apply knowledge‑graph‑backed metadata to link related datasets, experiments, model versions, and documentation, making relationships explicit and machine‑actionable.
+>- Apply knowledge‑graph‑backed metadata to link related datasets, experiments, model versions, and documentation, making relationships explicit and machine‑actionable.
-- Ensure discoverability across the entire workflow, so large, complex datasets—from images and simulations to quantum‑circuit data and robotics logs—remain traceable and understandable throughout their lifecycle.
+>- Ensure discoverability across the entire workflow, so large, complex datasets—from images and simulations to quantum‑circuit data and robotics logs—remain traceable and understandable throughout their lifecycle.

 ### Accessible